bastienbosser/raspberry_project/README.md

 The objective of our project is to create a High Available cluster on some Raspberry Pi with k3s and use this cluster to deploy a streaming platform.

-This tutorial is make for all peoples who wants to try what k3s can do on a cluster of X Raspberry Pi.
+This tutorial is made for all peoples who wants to try what k3s can do on a cluster of X Raspberry Pi.
 High Available means that we have multiple master and load balancer.
 Here, we used 15 Raspberry Pi 3 Model B+ and 10 Raspberry Pi 4 Model B.